 Now, users have a basic understanding of primary partition and logical drive.
 Different partition type has its own advantages and disadvantages, so users need to convert partition type between primary and logical in specified situations.
 For example, if users want to create more partitions on a MBR disk when there have been 4 primary partitions, they need to set one of primary partitions as logical, (note: boot partition and system partition are not suggested).
 If users want to install Windows operating system but there is no primary partition available to save boot files, they can set one of logical drives as primary.

 How to Change Partition Type

 Users can turn to Windows built-in Disk Management to complete some basic partition operations, like create partition, delete partition, and format partition.
-But to change partition type, they had better ask third-party partition manager for help, because this tool does not provide such a function.
+However in order to change partition type, people must seek a third-party partition manager for help, because this tool does not provide such a function.
 Here, we suggest using MiniTool Partition Wizard to convert partition type.

 MiniTool Partition Wizard is able to set the partition as logical or as primary in one step and without data loss.
 Specific operations are as follows:

 1. Right click on the target partition and choose "Set Partition as Logical" or "Set Partition as Primary" from the submenu of "Modify".

 2. Click "Apply" button in toolbar to apply changes to computer.
 Then, the work to change partition type is finished completely.